 Where to Eat in Kanazawa and around Kanazawa

 Buemon Kanazawa is famous for its soba noodles.
 There is a choice of buckwheat or plain noodles and cold or hot noodles in a soup.
-I chose to hot buckwheat noodles in a soup with a mix of seafood and vegetable tempura on the side for dipping – outstanding!
+I chose to hot buckwheat noodles in a soup with a mix of seafood and vegetable tempura on the side for dipping which was excellent.

 The restaurant itself is a stunning modern design and very beautiful.
-Our meal began with a drawer filled with soups!
+Our meal began with a drawer filled with soups.
 The soups looked like macarons.
-I chose a pumpkin flavour and then punched a hole in the macaron with a chopstick and began to pour in hot water.
-Delicious!
+I chose a pumpkin flavour, punched a hole in the macaron with a chopstick, and poured in hot water.
+Delicious.

 Coil Kanazawa also serves sake, plum wine and even western wine.
 This was a very memorable and unique dining experience which I would highly recommend.

-If you would like to try local specialities of the Kanazawa area head to Hacchoya, another beautiful and stylish Kanazawa restaurant.
-I enjoyed a fantastic set lunch which included local yellowtail and tuna, a fantastic local beef recipe and of course miso soup!
+If you would like to try local specialties of the Kanazawa area head to Hacchoya, another beautiful and stylish Kanazawa restaurant.
+I enjoyed a fantastic set lunch which included local yellowtail and tuna, a fantastic local beef recipe and of course miso soup.

 Enuma station restaurant Yamanaka looks almost nordic in design.
 It features an open kitchen and a small set menu with a choice of meat or fish.
 As it is a small kitchen there are two sittings for lunch with the first at 1130.